 There are many people who wonder about olive juice and its potential impact on health.
-Olive juice is often mistakenly called olive oil but olive juice is the brine liquid base that is found in jars of olives.
-A similar briny substance is what you find in jars of artichokes and pickles as well.
-Whereas pickle juice tends to have a few more benefits due to the nature of the pickling process, olive juice does have some potential benefits that people enjoy.
+Olive juice is often mistakenly called olive oil but olive juice is the brine that is found in jars of olives.
+Olive juice is essentially water, with a little bit of salt and vinegar, and cured olives that add the briny flavor to the water.
+A similar briny substance can be found in jars of artichokes and pickles as well.
+While pickle juice tends to have a few more benefits due to the nature of the pickling process, olive brine does have some potential benefits that people enjoy.

-The rich and salty taste makes it a natural choice to use as a cooking oil, much like you would use olive oil.
+The rich and salty taste makes it a natural choice to use as cooking oil, much like you would use olive oil.
 It is also good when drizzled over certain acidic salads or meat/fish dishes.
-Most commonly, you will find olive juice as an ingredient in cocktails, most famously in a dirty martini.
+Most commonly, you will find the brine of olives as an ingredient in cocktails, most famously in a dirty martini.

-Most people simply throw away this sour juice, but olive juice is worth storing, if you remember to use it in moderation.
+Most people simply throw away this sour juice but it is worth storing if you remember to use it in moderation.

 Olive Juice Benefits

-There are a few benefits of olive juice that you should be aware of that include maintaining water balance in the body, improving nerve function, protecting the immune system, preventing chronic disease and boosting muscle control.
+There are a few benefits of olive juice that you should be aware of that may include maintaining water balance in the body, improving nerve function, protecting the immune system, preventing chronic disease, and boosting muscle control.

-Water Balance: Although sodium is often considered a bad thing but is an essential mineral in the body and functions as an electrolyte, along with potassium and other critical minerals.
-If you take in the right amount of sodium, which olive juice has plenty of, then you are actually improving your health.
-Therefore, drinking olive juice in moderation adds sodium to your diet in required amount.
+Although sodium is often considered a bad thing it is an essential mineral in the body and functions as an electrolyte, along with potassium and other critical minerals.
+If you take in the right amount of sodium, which olive juice has plenty of, then you are improving your health.

-Nerve Function: The presence of sodium is also critical for nerve function as it helps transmit nerve impulses in the body, so adequate amounts are important and can be gained by drinking small amounts of this juice.
+The presence of sodium is also critical for nerve function as it may help transmit nerve impulses in the body.
+Adequate amounts are important and can be gained by drinking small amounts of this juice.
 This is particularly good for people who are on low-sodium diets, as their nervous system may not be functioning properly.

-Immune System: The other components of olive juice, aside from sodium, are vinegar and water.
-Vinegar has been shown to have anti-bacterial and antioxidant properties in certain settings, which means that it can provide a healthy boost to the immune system and help you fend off infections.
+The other components of olive juice, aside from sodium, are vinegar and water.
+Vinegar has been shown to have possible anti-bacterial and antioxidant properties in certain settings, which means that it can provide a healthy boost to the immune system and help you fend off infections.

-Oxidative Stress: The antioxidant component in olive juice, vinegar, has had a significant amount of research done on its potential use in fighting cancer.
-This can also help to lower levels of inflammation in the body and lower your risk of chronic disease.
+Vinegar, the antioxidant component in olive juice has had a significant amount of research done on its potential use.
+This can help to lower levels of inflammation in the body and lower your risk of chronic disease.

-The most popular use of olive juice is in cocktails, as it provides a sour bite to some drinks, or even a savory character that helps certain flavors stand out.
-The most famous cocktails benefiting from this juice include dirty martinis, Bloody Mary’s, Orange Flips and a Dirty Sanchez.
+The most popular use of olive juice or olive brine is in cocktails as it provides a sour bite to some drinks or even a savory character that helps certain flavors stand out.
+The most famous cocktails include dirty martinis, Bloody Mary’s, Orange Flips and a Dirty Sanchez.

 - Bloody Mary – Mix 4 cups of tomato juice, 2-3 shots of vodka, 1 tablespoon of olive juice, a dash of hot sauce, 1 teaspoon of Worcestershire sauce, and a dash of celery salt and pepper.
 Garnish with a celery stalk, pickle or olive spear.

-- Dirty Martini – Mix 2 oz. of vodka, 1/2 oz. of dry vermouth, 1/4 oz. of olive juice and three olives on a spear for this legendary olive-flavored cocktail.
+- Dirty Martini – Mix 2 oz. of vodka, 1/2 oz. of dry vermouth, 1/4 oz. of olive brine and three olives on a spear for this legendary olive-flavored cocktail.

 - Orange Flip – Fill a shaker with ice and then add 1 part cream, 1 part Triple Sec, 1 part olive juice and 1 part egg yolk.
 Strain this hearty cocktail into a rocks glass for a sour, surprisingly tasty drink.